zaid2229/food-fruits-vegetables-classfication/README.md

 Run following command.

-pip install -r requirements.txt Fruits_Vegetable_Classification.py is the main Python file of Streamlit Web-Application.
+pip install -r requirements.txt indian_foodapp.py is the main Python file of Streamlit Web-Application.

-Fruit_Veg_Classification_Mobilenet.ipynb is the Notebook file of the Training
+food_fruit_classification.ipynb is the Notebook file of the Training

 Dataset that I have used is Fruit and Vegetable Image Recognition also some of indian food

 To run app, write following command in CMD. or use any IDE.

-streamlit run Fruits_Vegetable_Classification.py
+streamlit run indian_foodapp.py
 Screenshots